Slavic Department Funding

 Teaching and Research Assistantships

-The department has a few Teaching Assistantships available each year, as well as one Research Assistantship, which is awarded to the most promising new student.
-The deadline to be considered for either assistantship is December 15.
+The department has a few Teaching Assistantships available each year, as well as one Research Assistantship that is awarded to the most promising new student.
+The deadline to be considered for either assistantship is December 15th.
 Teaching Assistantships are competitive, and awarded based on the following:

 - Academic achievement and progress toward degree, which is determined by a careful reading of the candidate’s dossier.

 - Teaching potential, in which attention is paid to experience, recommendations, and formal preparation in pedagogy.